 Methodology It is first assumed that the annuity can be priced using the initial redemption yield, which should be a pretty good estimator of the return.
 Then the cashflows are compared to see if sales of the notional investment match the payments.
 The required pricing yield is then assessed to make the closing fund zero.

-Conclusion Matching fixed annual payments with CGs is not as safe a proposition as might have been supposed.
+Matching fixed annual payments with CGs is by no means as safe a proposition as might have been supposed.
 The same is correspondingly true for index-linked gilts.

 |